mcello23/DoomGamePython/README.md

 # DOOM game recreated from scratch using only Python

-This is a fan project in which I followed the tutorial provided by XXX and did the code along as training exercise.
+This is a fan project in which I followed the tutorial provided by StanislavPetrovV and did the code along as training exercise.

 While it was a lot of fun doing this, the intention of this game being pushed is only for studies.

-The owner of the code is XXX.
+The owner of the code is StanislavPetrovV.

 Just download it and have fun!